So I was very impatient to experience it and to bring you my Soho Farmhouse review!

 Do you need a Soho House membership to get into Soho Farmhouse?

 The thing is booking Soho Farmhouse is really difficult even if you are a Soho House member.
-I am not a Soho House member and I’ve tried a couple of times to get a room without success.
+I am not and I’ve tried a couple of times to get a room without success.
+Mademoiselle is asking Mr Bigg regularly to submit his Soho House application but he hasn’t gotten round to it yet.
 You can of course apply for a Soho Farm house membership if you live locally, which might be a bit easier.

 So I was delighted when one of my friends who is a member suggested that we do a girly weekend at Soho Farm house to celebrate the exams that our girls had passed after a lot of work.